ecmwf/anemoi-training/docs/start/hydra-intro.rst

 Key config options which must be overridden by new users are:

 -  ``hardware.num_gpus_per_model``: This specifies model paralellism.
-   When running large models on many nodes, consider increasing this.
+   When running large models on many nodes, increase this to the corresponding value.
-   Clusters might have a different value.

 -  ``hardware.paths.data``: Location of base directory where datasets are stored